Oh My Mother!: Critical reception

 Kirkus Reviews called the book "A creative and entertaining shared memoir of identity, place, and their indelible connection to each other."
 In a starred review, Booklist said "This charming joint memoir, fact-checked by Qing, is by turns hilarious and touching, and defined by Wang's loving refusal to take her mother, and anything about her, for granted."

 KQED noted Wang's "mother's defiant and often hilarious journey as an accidental immigrant who never meant to stay long in America."
 Datebook observed many highlights in the memoir but said "Alternatively, sometimes it feels like this book can't decide what it wants to be.
 Some of the essays get sidelined by Wang's kvetching about her childhood."

 The book made several lists in 2023.
 The Washington Post recommended the book in a list of new memoirs.
 Smithsonian called it one of the best travel books of 2023.
 Brit + Co recommended it as a new read for 2023.
 Elle included it on a list of summer reads for 2023.
 Book Riot called it one of the most anticipated travel books for 2023.
 Oprah Daily placed it on their list of "The Books We Can't Wait to Read in 2023".
 Bustle and Zibby Mag named it one of the most anticipated books of spring and summer 2023.
-Good Morning America and Cup of Jo recommended it in May of 2023.
+Good Morning America and Cup of Jo recommended it in May 2023.
 PureWow recommended it for 2023 Asian American and Pacific Islander Heritage Month.
 Similarly, StyleCaster recommended it on a list of must-reads by Asian American authors.
 Time and Shondaland put the book on their respective lists of Mother's Day reads.
 Katie Couric Media called it a must-read.